spite/THREE.MeshLine/README.md

 # MeshLine

 A mesh replacement for `THREE.Line`.
 Instead of using GL_LINE, it uses a strip of billboarded triangles.
-This is a fork of [spite/THREE.MeshLine](https://github.com/spite/THREE.MeshLine).
+This is a fork of [spite/THREE.MeshLine](https://github.com/spite/THREE.MeshLine), previously maintained by studio [Utsuboco](https://github.com/utsuboco).

 <p align="center">
   <img width="32%" src="screenshots/demo.jpg" alt=""/>